tenzir/tenzir/web/docs/tql2/operators/save_google_cloud_pubsub.md

 ## Description

-The `google_cloud_pubsub` saver publishes bytes to a Google Cloud Pub/Sub topic.
+The operator publishes bytes to a Google Cloud Pub/Sub topic.

 ### `project_id = string`